techbrett/OfficeDocs-SkypeForBusiness/Teams/enhanced-teams-experience.md

 ## Personalized meetings

-Teams Premium provides more ways to personalize your Teams meeting experiences with the following key features:
+Teams Premium provides more ways to personalize your Teams meeting experiences with the following key features.
+For an overview on personalized meetings, see [Custom meetings overview](custom-meetings-overview.md):

 - **Custom meeting backgrounds for organizations** - Create and define custom meeting backgrounds that your users can use during meetings and events.